Nortezh/nortezh-action/README.md

 This action type will create a new deployment if no deployment with the provided project, location, and name has been created before.
 If a deployment already exists, it will deploy a new revision with the new provided configuration.

+If `env` is provided, it will override all existing environment variables.
+If env is not provided, the deployment will retain the existing environment variables to prevent accidental deletion.

 **Inputs:**

 | Parameter | Description |